moonsunyu/Algorithm24_Problem/README.md

-# Solutions of problems romf Algorithm Lecture 24.
+# Solutions of problems of Algorithm Lecture 24.